-Riley Tincher is a mental conditioning coach.
-He has a master’s degree in sport pedagogy with a specialty in sport psychology from Baylor University.
-He created a mentorship program called Coachability, where he’s available to serve, coach, and mentor athletes at every level (youth to professional).
-He created Coachability to provide a safe haven for athletes to go to, so they can talk with someone who has been through what they’re going through.
-He also created it to teach athletes the principles to be successful in sports, and most importantly, in life after sports.
-It’s the mentorship program Riley wishes existed when he was younger.
+Riley has a master’s degree in sport pedagogy with a specialty in sport psychology from Baylor University.
+In 2016, he created a mentorship program called Coachability, where he’s been able to mentor and coach athletes at all levels (youth to professional).
+He created Coachability to help athletes succeed in sports and in life after sports, by showing them that they are more than athletes.
+He also created it to provide a safe haven for athletes to go to, so they can talk with someone who has been through what they’re currently going through.
+Coachability is the mentorship program Riley wishes existed when he was younger.

 Riley specializes in identification.
-He helps athletes realize that they are more than athletes.
-There’s an identity crisis among the vast majority of athletes, especially among elite-level athletes, which is causing substance abuse, anxiety, depression, and suicide to rise at an alarming rate.
+He’s on a mission to help athletes realize that they are more than athletes; they are children of God.
+There’s an identity crisis among the vast majority of athletes, especially among elite-level athletes, that is causing substance abuse, anxiety, depression, and suicide to rise at an alarming rate.
 It has become a very serious issue of epidemic proportions; an issue that Riley has personally suffered through and has overcome.
-Now, he’s using the wisdom God gave him through his experience to help countless athletes overcome this identity crisis as well, or better yet, avoid it altogether.
-Riley believes in a future where every athlete understands that sports do not define who they are.
+Now, he’s using the wisdom God gave him through his experience to help athletes overcome this identity crisis, as well (or better yet, avoid it altogether).
+Riley believes in a future where every athlete realizes that sports do not define who they are.
 Sports are a platform, not a calling.

 Riley also specializes in leadership development.
-He helps athletes and coaches maximize the leadership gifts God gave them by teaching them how to develop their character and showing them the qualities and habits of all-time leaders.
-He also helps coaches realign their priorities, establish coaching philosophies, and build championship cultures.
-Most importantly, he helps coaches realize that their responsibilities go far beyond winning championships.
-Riley has experienced firsthand the impact coaches make on their athletes’ lives.
-Unfortunately, the majority of coaches aren’t aware of the full power of their influence.
-Because of this, too many of them misuse and abuse their influence without realizing the life-long effects their words and actions have on their athletes; all of whom desperately want their approval.
-Riley believes in a future where every coach realizes and acknowledges the power and impact their influence has on every athlete who chooses to play for them; especially, in life after sports.
+He helps athletes and coaches maximize the leadership gift God gave them by teaching them how to develop their character and showing them the examples set by all-time leaders.
+Riley’s very passionate about helping athletes and coaches realize that the impact they make on others, both directly and indirectly, is immeasurable.
+More specifically, he wants coaches to realize that their responsibilities go far beyond winning championships.
+He has experienced firsthand the timeless impact coaches make on their athletes’ lives, both good and bad.
+Unfortunately, the majority of coaches misuse and abuse their influence without realizing the life-long effects their words and actions have on their athletes; all of whom desperately want their approval.
+Riley believes in a future where every coach realizes the power of their impact and utilizes it for the good of every athlete who chooses to play for them.

 Riley's BASEBALL CAREER